-After University, I wanted more practice so I went to a famous Art School for four additional years.
+After University, I wanted more practice, so I went to a famous Art School for four additional years.

 Personal Arts work

 During my time in Art School, I have learned a lot about how to trust (or not) photography, and how to control it.
 I have also developed my own artistic projects (that most competitors can’t do).
-Working in different fields is a great experience, each of them enriching the other one.
+Working in different fields is a significant experience, each of them enriching the other one.

 My personal work is mainly focusing on portrait groups.
 How to stage it, to light it, and what it means.
 Where is the limit between serious and alive?
-When do pictures start showing people’s real face?
+When do pictures start showing people’s actual face?

 During all these years, I have also worked as an assistant in fashion and commercial photography.

-I have also learned a lot about technic: how to make sure images are sharp and focus, that the colors are really accurate, and how to secure all the photography workflow with multiple levels of data back-up.
+I have also learned a lot about technical: how to make sure images are sharp and focus, that the colors are really accurate, and how to secure all the photography workflow with multiple levels of data back-up.

 A variety of photography skills that I use when shooting wedding in the Midwest.

-That’s why, I am glad to bring all that to the wedding I covered in MN and Wisconsin.
+That’s why I am glad to bring all that to the wedding I covered in MN and Wisconsin.